-The active operational phase of the SDSS-IV project began on July 1, 2014 and ran through Nov 07, 2020 at Apache Point Observatory and from August 29 2018 to Jan 20, 2021 at Las Campanas Observatory.
-The final (DR17) data release for SDSS-IV happened in December 2021.
+The active operational phase of the SDSS-IV project began at Apache Point Observatory on the night of July 1, 2014 and ran through the night of August 23, 2020, and began at Las Campanas Observatory on the night of February 15, 2017 and ran through the night of January 20, 2021.
+The final data release for SDSS-IV (DR17) occurred in December 2021.

 The SDSS-IV Advisory Council is the collaboration's governing body, formulating recommendations on project scope and budget to the Board of Governors of the Astrophysical Research Consortium (ARC), which has responsibility for all activities at Apache Point Observatory.
 Collaboration policies are developed and implemented by the SDSS-IV Collaboration Council (CoCo), which has a representative from all of the full and associate institutional partners.
 The CoCo is chaired by the SDSS-IV Spokesperson, who is elected by the collaboration for a 3-year term.

 More detailed implementation policies, most importantly the Publication Policy and the External Collaborator Policy, are developed by the CoCo and approved by the Advisory Council.